hyperledger/besu/CONTRIBUTING.md

 * **Perform a [cursory search of project issues](https://github.com/search?q=+is%3Aissue+repo%3APegasysEng/Pantheon)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?
 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Issues should and provide the following information by filling in the [issue_template.md](.github/issue_template.md).
+Issues should provide the following information by filling in the [issue_template.md](.github/issue_template.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: